Tsubasa Endoh

-Tsubasa Endoh (遠藤 翼, Endō Tsubasa) is a Japanese professional footballer.
+Tsubasa Endoh (遠藤 翼, Endō Tsubasa) is a Japanese former professional footballer who played as a forward.

 College career

 Endoh played four years with Maryland Terrapins at the University of Maryland.
 In 2016, he attended the MLS Combine for draft-eligible players ahead of the 2016 MLS SuperDraft, where he was named MVP.

-Career
+Club career

 Endoh was drafted as the ninth overall pick in the 2016 MLS SuperDraft by Toronto FC and signed with the club on 27 February 2016.
 He made his professional debut on 6 March 2016 against the New York Red Bulls.
 He scored his first MLS goal on 7 May 2016, in Toronto FC's home opener against FC Dallas, at the newly renovated BMO Field, which ended in a 1–0 victory.
 At the end of 2017, he was released by the club, who declined to exercise their contract option on him.

 In 2018, he went on a month-long trial with Belgian second division club KFCO Beerschot Wilrijk, but was not offered a contract and returned to Canada.
 On 2 August 2018, after not being offered a first-team deal, Endoh signed a USL contract with the second-team Toronto FC II.
 He made an immediate impact, scoring two goals and adding an assist in his fifth game back against Louisville City.
 He followed that up in his eighth game when he scored a hat trick against FC Cincinnati, his first career hat trick as a professional.

 On 16 January 2019, Endoh rejoined Toronto's first team in Major League Soccer, signing an MLS contract.
 He made his first appearance of the season for Toronto on 26 June 2019, scoring the fastest goal in club history, only 29 seconds into the game against Atlanta United; Toronto went on to win the game 3–2.

 In January 2022, Endoh signed a six month contract with Australian club Melbourne City in the A-League.

 In August 2022, he joined LA Galaxy II in the USL Championship, scoring two goals on his debut on 27 August against Monterey Bay FC.

+In July 2025, after being unable to play for the previous three years due to his battle with acute leukemia, he signed a one-day contract with Toronto FC, in order to announce his retirement from football with the club.